Model House Policies

 - Management and supervisors will support servers’ decisions to stop service to any patron.
 If they don’t, the server might not act so responsibly in the future.

-- We will discourage intoxication and not serve any person who looks or acts intoxicated, even if they are taking a taxi or have a “designated driver.”
+- We will discourage intoxication and not serve any person who looks or acts intoxicated, even if they are “ride-sharing” or have a “designated driver.”
 This includes employees and regular patrons who may “always act that way.”

 - When a patron has been “cut off” in one person’s station, that person will tell other employees.